-- A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission. - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET). - Select programs in education have a higher minimum GPA requirement.
-Higher GPA requirements are specified within the degree requirements.

-2. Prerequisites for Graduate Study in Teacher Education
+- Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission. - · Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET). - Prerequisites for Graduate Study in Education - Complete two (2) of the following pre-requisite courses in education:

-- Complete two (2) of the following pre-requisite courses in education: EDU 302 Growth, Development, and Learning, and EDU 300 American Public School or ETC 305/505 Educational Computing-Level I or EDU 341/541 Exceptional Child. - Outstanding prerequisite courses must be completed within the first two semesters of graduate enrollment. - This does not apply to PPS program admission. - 3.
-Three Recommendations, completed on forms provided, from professional sources who can address your potential for success.
-Family members and friends may not complete recommendations - The letters must be from professional sources that can address the applicant's potential for success in education.

-4. Comprehensive Essay of at least 500 words that includes the following elements:

-- Purpose for entering the program

-- Why you are suited to be an educator

-- Reasons for choosing to study at California Baptist University

-5. Acceptance by the director of the graduate program
+EDU 302 Growth, Development, and Learning

+EDU 300 American Public School

+ETC 305/505 Educational Computing-Level I

+EDU 341/541 Exceptional Child.

+- Outstanding prerequisite courses must be completed within the first two semesters of graduate enrollment. - Three Recommendations, completed on forms provided, from professional sources who can address your potential for success.
+Family members and friends may not complete recommendations - Comprehensive Essay of at least 500 words that includes the following elements: - Purpose for entering the program - Why you are suited to be an educator - Reasons for choosing to study at California Baptist University - 5.
+Acceptance by the director of the graduate program

+School Psychology and School Counseling Additional Admission Requirements

+- 1. California Basic Educational Skills Test (CBEST) must be taken prior to admission and passed by completion of the second semester of enrollment.
+Documentation must be provided. - Certificate of Clearance must be granted prior to admission. - Minimum 3.0 grade point average - Completion of the following coursework with grades of C or higher: - General Psychology - Introductory Statistics - Growth Development and Learning or Life Span Development - Abnormal Psychology or Personality Theory

-Admission and Screening Procedures for Teacher Credential Candidates
+Credential Program Admission Requirements and Screening Procedures

 A student who is admitted to the University is not automatically admitted to the Education Credentialing Program.
+The Education Committee meets at least once a month during the Fall and Spring sessions to review applications for program acceptance.
 In order to qualify for admission to the program, each candidate must meet the additional following requirements:

-1. Complete a Bachelor's degree program at a regionally accredited college or university.

-- 2. Take the state-administered California Basic Education Skills Test (CBEST). - 3.
-File an application and obtain approval from the Education Committee. - 4.
-Have a minimum GPA of 2.75 on a four-point scale, which is documented by official transcripts from all institutions attended. - 5.
-Submit three letters of recommendation from a professional source indicating applicant's suitability for teaching. - 6.
-Complete the following four (4) prerequisite courses satisfactorily: EDU 302 Growth, Development, and Learning (3 units), EDU 300 American Public School (3 units), ETC 305/505 Educational Computing-Level I (3 units) and EDU 341/541 The Exceptional Child (3 units).
-7. Complete a satisfactory interview with an Education Committee faculty member. - 8.
-Written literacy sample. - 9.
-Verification of Certificate of Clearance granted.
+- Complete a Bachelor's degree program at a regionally accredited college or university. - Take the state-administered California Basic Education Skills Test (CBEST). - File an application and obtain approval from the Education Committee. - 4.
+Have a minimum GPA of 2.75 on a four-point scale, which is documented by official transcripts from all institutions attended. - Submit three letters of recommendation from a professional source indicating applicant's suitability for teaching. - Complete the following four (4) prerequisite courses satisfactorily: - America Public School (EDU 300) - Growth, Development and Learning (EDU 302) or Human Growth and Development (PSY 320) - The Exceptional Child (EDU 541) - Educational Computing Level I (ETC 505) or CSET Preliminary Educational Technology (both subtests) - Complete a satisfactory interview with an Education Committee faculty member.
+7. - Complete a written literacy sample. - Verification of Certificate of Clearance granted.